 An Eligible Whistleblower may make a disclosure of information when they have reasonable grounds to suspect that the information concerns misconduct or an improper state of affairs, or circumstances, in relation to Jumbo (Disclosable Matters).
-For example, the information may indicate that Jumbo, or an officer or employee of Jumbo have engaged in conduct that:
+For example, the information may indicate that Jumbo, or a Workplace Participant, has engaged in conduct that:

 - constitutes an offence against, or a contravention of, a provision of the Corporations Act 2001 (Cth) (Corporations Act) or legislation listed in section 1317AA of the Corporations Act.
-For example, dishonest, fraudulent or corrupt activity, or illegal activity (ie theft); - constitutes an offence against other laws of the Commonwealth that are punishable by imprisonment for a period of 12 months or more; - represents a danger to the public or financial system; or - as otherwise prescribed by the law.
+For example, dishonest, fraudulent or corrupt activity, or illegal activity (i.e. theft); - constitutes an offence against other laws of the Commonwealth that are punishable by imprisonment for a period of 12 months or more; - represents a danger to the public or financial system; or - as otherwise prescribed by the law.